atg420/PowerToys-Run-BrowserFavorite/README.md

-# PowerToys Run: Chrome Favorite plugin
+# PowerToys Run: Brave Favorite plugin

-This Repository is Forked from davidegiacometti/PowerToys-Run-EdgeFavorite for Chrome.
+This Repository is Forked from davidegiacometti/PowerToys-Run-EdgeFavorite for Brave.

 # Build